 I’m currently finishing a book on public data practices.
 I’m also contributing to projects examining arts and humanities-based digital methods for studying environmental issues; online mobilisations of East and Southeast Asian (ESEA) communities in the UK; and critical technical practices in digital research.

-I am a Senior Lecturer (Associate Professor) in Critical Infrastructure Studies at the Department of Digital Humanities in the Faculty of Arts and Humanities at King’s College London.
+I am Director of the Centre for Digital Culture and Senior Lecturer (Associate Professor) in Critical Infrastructure Studies at the Department of Digital Humanities, Faculty of Arts and Humanities at King’s College London.
 I am also co-founder of the Public Data Lab as well as Research Associate at the Digital Methods Initiative at the University of Amsterdam and the médialab at Sciences Po, Paris.

 On this site you can find a gathering of:

 - projects I’ve contributed to